a8dx/ILO/README.md

 Tasks
 ===
+* Identify why spatial correlation late window is not working..
 * Determine if reason for discrepancy against earlier tables is because of imported contract parameters
 * Can save the downloaded EVI files to an output folder and create a flag to avoid lengthy downloads
 * Save ggplot figures as external PDFs - takes too long to load as internal plots